DevManSam777/youtube-rss-extractor/README.md

 3. **RSS Generation**: Creates the appropriate RSS feed URL using YouTube's feed endpoints
 4. **CORS Handling**: Uses proxy services to bypass browser CORS restrictions

+<small>*When a YouTube handle is entered, the browser can't directly fetch YouTube's page because of CORS security rules that prevent websites from accessing other domains.
+To get around this, the program uses a proxy service as a middleman.*</small>

+<small>*The browser makes a request like `fetch('https://api.allorigins.win/raw?url=' + encodeURIComponent('https://www.youtube.com/@handle'))` - essentially asking the proxy server "please go get this YouTube page for me."
+The proxy server (running on api.allorigins.win) receives this request and understands that it needs to fetch the YouTube page on behalf of the browser.*</small>

+<small>*The proxy then makes its own server-to-server request directly to the YouTube URL on their backend.
+YouTube responds normally to the proxy server because it's a legitimate server making the request, not a browser trying to access cross-origin content.*</small>

+<small>*YouTube sends back thousands of lines of HTML containing all the page data, including embedded JavaScript with the channel ID like `"channelId":"UC1234567890123456789012"`.
+The proxy server then forwards this entire HTML response back to the browser with special CORS headers that tell the browser "this content is safe to use."*</small>

+<small>*The browser receives the full YouTube page source as a text string through `const html = await response.text()`, and the JavaScript can then search through this HTML string using regex patterns like `html.match(/"channelId":"(UC[a-zA-Z0-9_-]{22})"/)` to extract the channel ID, which gets turned into the final RSS feed URL.*</small>

 ### Channel ID Extraction